Through the oak forests to the Notre-Dame de Bellevue chapel

 View of the path leading to Puits du Suy.
 Here it is overgrown with grass.

-A few meters after this crossing, the forest road begins a long right turn.
+A few metres after this crossing, the forest road begins a long right turn.
 Even in the curve, the forest road rises more clearly.
 At that moment you can make out a pile of gray bricks to the left, or what used to be an ancient path just ahead of these bricks.
 This path is still marked on the IGN map, but it is very difficult to see in nature.
 We go down between the bushes into a hollow and then find an old well on the right under the bushes.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2016 during our field research for Provence-Guide.Net.